crquor/library_management_system/README.md

  2. Extract it and move it to htdocs folder ( for xampp users) and www folder (for WAMPP users)

- 3. Make sure that your web server(Apache or nginx) and MySQL                      server is running
+ 3. Make sure that your web server(Apache or nginx) and MySQL                      servers are running

  4. Create a MYSQL database